 ls -laF | more

 Many Linux books and publications cover recompiling a kernel.
 You obtain newer kernel source code and compile it into a newer kernel that supports some new hardware or feature.
 This isn't such a good idea anymore.
 Many distros customize the kernel a bit and replacing it with a "stock" kernel could cause problems.
-Plus the fact that you can usually upgrade the kernel using whatever package utility your chosen distro has so if you were put off by the thought of having to recompile the kernel, don't be.
+Plus the fact that you can usually upgrade the kernel using whatever package utility your chosen distro has.
+If you were put off by the thought of having to recompile the kernel, don't be.
 In addition, compiling support into the kernel for new devices isn't the preferred way of doing things anymore.
 These days you want to use modules.
 We'll get into modules on the Compiling Software page.

 Who Da Man !

 The UNIX and Linux OSs have built-in, on-line help.
 They're called "man pages".
 All you have to do is type in man followed by the name of a command you want help with.
 For example:

 However, be advised that these pages were written by the same type of people who wrote the operating system.
 As a result, they're just this side of being understandable by us mere mortals.
 But they may help you out in a pinch.
 When you're done viewing a man page, just hit 'q' to quit.

 In addition to man pages, through a volunteer effort the Linux community has produced an extensive list of instructional documents called HOWTOs.
 There's a HOWTO on just about any subject you can think of.
 Some of the HOWTOs are not as clear as most would like, but others are quite well written.
 The central repository for HOWTO documents is at the Linux Documentation Project Web site.
 A link to this site is given on the

 Learning Linux isn't easy, especially if you never worked with DOS.
 And getting good with Linux will take time.
 However, the popularity of Linux continues to grow.
 Investing the time and effort to become proficient with Linux could pay huge dividends in the future.